LORD BYRON

 SCENE 3

-Byron's Palazzo, Venice - La Fornarina is opening the post with her teeth
+Byron's palazzo, la Fornarina is opening the letters with her teeth

-LaF: This handwriting looks like a woman's! - who is she?
+LaF: This handwriting looks like a she-thing's!
+Who is this puttana?
 I will throw her and all belonging to her into the lagoon

 B examines seal